liztheshiz/liztheshiz/README.md

 I'm a junior web dev, always open to new projects and learning opportunities.

-Currently working on general improvements to existing projects, and planning my next web app, which will center around mental health.
+Currently working on general improvements to my existing projects, and planning my next web app, which will center around mental health.

+Also seeking job opportunities for junior frontend developers!